ecraft2learn/craftbot-for-arduino/README.md

     sudo ldconfig

 ### Building
-Now we are ready to build **arduinobot**.
+Now we are ready to build **Craftbot for Arduino**.
 Enter the `arduinobot` directory and build it using the command `nimble build` or both build and install it using `nimble install`.
 This will download and install Nim dependencies automatically:

     cd ~/ecraft2learn/arduinobot
     nimble install